falconx/encounter-react/README.md

  3. [x] Don't allow clicking on poi.
  4. [x] Don't allow map zoom level to change.
  5. [x] Confirmation screen when releasing presence.
- 6. [ ] Remove presence data in real-time once they have been removed.
- 7. [x] Don't allow map panning.
+ 6. [x] Don't allow map panning.
- 8. [x] Released presences screen stats.
+ 7. [x] Released presences screen stats.
- 9. [x] Show account photo as presence icon for found presenecs.
+ 8. [x] Show account photo as presence icon for found presenecs.
- 10. [x] Hide all other presences that belong to a user after finding one that belongs to them.
+ 9. [x] Hide all other presences that belong to a user after finding one that belongs to them.
- 11. [x] Redraw marker icons after picking up a presence.
+ 10. [x] Redraw marker icons after picking up a presence.
- 12. [ ] Make menu overlay follow the user position.
+ 11. [x] Make menu overlay follow the user position.
- 13. [x] Don't allow pickup of already found presences.
+ 12. [x] Don't allow pickup of already found presences.
- 14. [x] Currently we allow the user to pickup a presence that is anywhere within the search radius - we should have a separate radius check to determine if the user is close enough to the presence to pick it up.
+ 13. [x] Currently we allow the user to pickup a presence that is anywhere within the search radius - we should have a separate radius check to determine if the user is close enough to the presence to pick it up.
- 15. [x] Have nearest query return distance away.
+ 14. [x] Have nearest query return distance away.
- 16. [x] Don't allow pickup of presences which belong to a user they have already found.
+ 15. [x] Don't allow pickup of presences which belong to a user they have already found.
- 17. [ ] Encountered list should show when people have responded to your own released presences.
+ 16. [x] Encountered list should show when people have responded to your own released presences.

 Phase 4:
  1. [x] Create found presences page and list found presences.